Upcomingwalker/YOU/README.md

 ## 💡 Overview

 **YOU** is a futuristic, all-in-one dashboard designed specifically for students.
-Inspired by the **Nintendo Switch UI**, it merges productivity, AI intelligence, and gamified tools to make learning **fun, focused, and fully personalized**.
+Inspired by the **Nintendo Switch UI**, it merges productivityand AI intelligence to make learning **fun, focused, and fully personalized**.

 > 🏫 Created by **Tanuj Sharma** & **Sparsh Jain**
 > 🏫 From **Lovely Public Sr. Sec.
 School, Priyadarshini Vihar**